oconr/apptyped/README.md

 # appwrite-sdk

+This is a package that creates a fully typed SDK based on your Appwrite collections

 - Build using `npm run build`
 - Create `.env` with the following:
   - `APPWRITE_ENDPOINT` - The endpoint of your Appwrite instance